← All Pool Chemistry Calculators

 How do I lower pool pH?

-Use muriatic acid (hydrochloric acid) or dry acid (sodium bisulfate) to lower pH.
-For a 20,000 gallon pool, 16 fl oz of muriatic acid lowers pH by approximately 0.2.
+To lower pool pH by 0.2, add 8 fl oz of muriatic acid per 10,000 gallons (16 fl oz for 20,000 gallons).
+Use dry acid (sodium bisulfate) as an alternative: 5 oz per 10,000 gallons.
 Always add acid to water, never water to acid.
 Pour slowly into the deep end near a return jet with the pump running.

 Why does my pool pH keep rising?